Local leader selected to serve as board member for statewide initiative

-A local leader has been selected to serve as a new member on the board of directors for Pennsylvania Downtown Center, a nonprofit organization dedicated to enhancing the overall well-being and sustainability of Pennsylvania communities.
+A Greene County resident has been selected to serve on the board of directors for Pennsylvania Downtown Center, a nonprofit organization dedicated to enhancing the overall well-being and sustainability of Pennsylvania communities.

 Jeanine Henry, president of Waynesburg Prosperous & Beautiful’s board of directors, joins five other new members appointed as new board members effective July 1.